KASSIMI-Achraf/Meta-RL-TextWorld/README.md

 # Meta-Learning for Fast Adaptation in TextWorld

-A research project evaluating meta-learning algorithms (RL²) for fast adaptation in procedurally generated text-based games using [TextWorld](https://github.com/microsoft/TextWorld).
+A project evaluating meta-learning algorithms (RL²) for fast adaptation in procedurally generated text-based games using [TextWorld](https://github.com/microsoft/TextWorld).

 ## Question